Skip to Main Content

 ENG 152 Information Literacy Objectives

-Information Literacy is one of MCC's four general education goals.
+Information Literacy is one of MCC's five general education goals.
 Information Literacy is the ability to recognize when information is needed and to locate, evaluate and use information effectively.
 In this session, you will learn how to:

 1. Select appropriate search tools to identify and locate information sources.